-In this report, OLES provides information on 10 completed monitored cases.
-The DDS referred two monitored criminal cases to the district attorney's office.
+In this report, OLES provides information on ten completed monitored cases.
+The DDS referred two monitored criminal cases to a district attorney's office.
 There were four monitored administrative cases.
-The four monitored administrative cases had sustained allegations.
+Three of the four monitored administrative cases had sustained allegations.
 Results of OLES monitored cases are provided in the table below.